PraavinyaJ/clinvar-variant-classification/README.md

 Source file : https://www.kaggle.com/datasets/kevinarvai/clinvar-conflicting

-# Clinical Significance
+# Clinical Significance## Clinical Significance
-- Clinical variant interpretation directly impacts patient diagnosis, risk assessment, and treatment decisions.
-Many variants encountered in practice are rare, newly discovered, or poorly characterized, making generalization beyond historically well-studied genes essential.
+- Variant classification affects diagnosis and risk management, and many variants are rare or newly observed.
+This makes generalization beyond historically well studied genes essential.
-- Models that rely heavily on gene identity can appear highly accurate on benchmark datasets but fail to generalize to variants in unseen or less studied genes.
-This creates a risk of overconfident predictions driven by historical knowledge rather than the biochemical or functional impact of the specific mutation.
-- This project explicitly examines this risk by evaluating gene-level shortcut learning, highlighting the importance of building models that learn variant-level signals rather than memorizing which genes are historically associated with disease.
+- This project explicitly tests for gene-level shortcut learning (reliance on SYMBOL) to highlight how benchmark performance can be inflated by gene priors rather than variant-level biology.

 # Leakage Prevention